AstroGrind/Gamma_HW/README.md

 # Gamma_HW

-The following is a Jupyter notebook with a pythonprogram that can take text in a markdown format and can split into a number of sections between 1 to 5.
+The following is a Jupyter notebook with a python program that can take text in a markdown format and can split into a number of sections between 1 to 50.
+The instructions below explain how to use the program.
+More detailed explainations as to why each line of code was written will be present in the Jupyter Notebook.

 How to use:
 1. Download the notebook and open in Jupyter Notebooks.